 For starters – it’s easier to sell to an existing customer than try to convince a new one to buy from you; secondly – if someone has become your customer once it doesn’t mean they are going to stay if you don’t provide the right level of customer care and education to them.

-Newsletters are a great way to do that almost on an ‘autopilot’; here are a few examples of newsletters you should be sending to increase customer engagement and retention:
+Newsletters are a great way to do that almost on ‘autopilot’; here are a few examples of newsletters you should be sent to increase customer engagement and retention:

 👉 If you wanna learn more about creating an outstanding onboarding experience for your SaaS tool – check out this post by Userpilot with best onboarding practices for 2020.